EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Sig(U; . ) and S(V; . ) denote signatures made with the private authentication key of U and V, respectively.

-* Enc(K; P; A) denotes AEAD encryption of plaintext P and additional authenticated data A using the key K derived from the shared secret.
-The AEAD MUST NOT be replaced by plain encryption, see {{security}}.
+* AE(K; P) denotes authenticated encryption of plaintext P using the key K derived from the shared secret.
+The authenticated encryption MUST NOT be replaced by plain encryption, see {{security}}.

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds:

 * Explicit connection identifiers C_U, C_V chosen by U and V, respectively and enabling the recipient to find the protocol state.

+* An Authenticated Encryption with Additional Data (AEAD) algorithm is used.

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.